GeoKrom/NTUA-Intelligent-Control-Systems-and-Robotic-Systems-course/README.md

 # Intelligent Control Systems and Robotic Systems

-Assignments and Semester Project for course DPMS_AS/2203 - Intelligent Control Systems and Robotic Systems, School of Mechanical Engineering, National Technical University of Athens.
+Assignments, Atomic Project and Semester Project for course DPMS_AS/2203 - Intelligent Control Systems and Robotic Systems, School of Mechanical Engineering, National Technical University of Athens.

 ## Atomic Semester Project